invertase/react-native-firebase/docs/installation.android.md

 # Android Installation

-The simplest way of installing on Android is to use React Native linker:
+The simplest way of installing on Android is to use the react-native link CLI command & rebuild the project:

 ```
 react-native link react-native-firebase